AgroTechLab-IFSC/power_monitor/README.md

 # Power Monitor

-## (1.2.0)

-The Power Monitor aims to monitor the energy consumption of IoT devices.
+The Power Monitor aims to get data about the energy consumption of IoT devices.
+Actual, average, minimum and maximum values are sampled at each 50 ms.
+This values are updated at each 3 seconds on LCD interface.
 It provides the following information:

 * Actual voltage (in V);